-- minimise the risk to participants and any team/teaching staff or volunteers - maximise the opportunity for disabled children, young and adults to enjoy themselves and participate to the best of their ability - clearly identify who is the lead responsible designated person for managing any safeguarding allegations, incidents or complaints and any communication and reporting routes □ - Encourage enjoyment of all involved
+- minimise the risk to participants, staff, volunteers, and everyone involved. - maximise the opportunity for disabled people to participate - clearly identify who is the lead responsible designated person for managing any safeguarding allegations, incidents or complaints and any communication and reporting routes. - Encourage enjoyment of all involved

-Although incidents of serious poor practice and abuse do arise during events, according to the NSPCC (2013) the majority of incidents are lower level concerns.
+Although incidents of serious poor practice and abuse do arise during events, according to the NSPCC (2013 report) the majority of incidents are low level concerns.
 These are often associated with more general practicalities, e.g. confusing arrangements for care, poor refreshments and transport.
-Nevertheless, they can still have a significant impact on a child.
-Handover arrangements are a key risk at many events, especially where it involves a number of schools and colleges.
+Nevertheless, they can still have a significant impact on a participant.
+Any handover arrangements are a key risk at many events, especially where it involves a number of young participants, schools, clubs and colleges.

-EFDS activities will provide participants with:
+Activity Alliance activities will provide participants with:

-- · an opportunity for competitive and personal development - an enjoyable and rewarding experience - · a taste of high quality competition - an opportunity to socialise and interact with fellow peers and athletes
+- an opportunity for competitive and personal development - an enjoyable and rewarding experience. - a taste of high-quality competition - an opportunity to socialise and interact with fellow peers and athletes.

-The Welfare Plan is designed to minimise the risks to the children, young people and adults taking part in any EFDS activity and to maximise their enjoyment and wellbeing.
+The Welfare Plan is designed to minimise the risks to the children, young people and adults taking part in any Activity Alliance activity and to maximise their enjoyment and wellbeing.

-This document is designed primarily for those involved in an EFDS activity.
+This document is designed primarily for those involved in an Activity Alliance activity.
 Many National Governing Bodies (NGBs) of sport, schools and local authorities already have comprehensive policies and procedures in place to cover the welfare and duty of care requirements for children, young people and adults at risk.
 This resource is intended to supplement and not replace or reproduce those details.

-2. Code of Conduct for all staff/volunteers
+Code of Conduct for all staff/volunteers

 Most National Governing Bodies (NGBs) and coaching organisations require staff/volunteers to adhere to their code of conduct or code of behaviour.
-All EFDS staff/ volunteers must be made aware of the code and remain vigilant through in ensuring that it is implemented by everyone involved in any activity.

-By agreeing to take part in any EFDS activity and any other endorsed Events, individuals are agreeing to the principles suggested by the NSPCC and outlined in the following:
+All Activity Alliance staff/ volunteers must be made aware of the code and remain vigilant through in ensuring that it is implemented by everyone involved in any activity.
+By agreeing to take part in any Activity Alliance activity and any other endorsed Events, individuals are agreeing to the principles suggested by the NSPCC and outlined in the following: